tailrecursion/hlisp-starter/PROJECT.md

 * Good JavaScript interoperability.
 * [Uses Google's Closure library and compiler](https://github.com/clojure/clojurescript/wiki/Google-Closure).
 * Supports aggressive optimization, dead code removal, etc.
-* ClojureScript leverages Clojure to advantage: hlisp compiler can use the Clojure reader to parse forms&mdash;it's the same as the cljs reader.
+* Hlisp compiler can use the Clojure reader to parse forms&mdash;it's the same as the cljs reader.
-* A natural choice if the compiler is to be written in Clojure, which is a big plus.
 * There are excellent tools for managing Clojure projects that can be used immediately to manage hlisp projects.
+* A natural choice if the compiler is to be written in Clojure.

 ### LispyScript